Contributions from Catster

 Some cats require more grooming than others.
 Generally, the more fur a cat has, the more grooming she will need.
 Senior cats require more grooming because they groom themselves less meticulously.
 If you acclimate your cat to the grooming process as early as possible, grooming can be incident-free.
 If your cat simply won’t allow you to groom her, find yourself a professional groomer.

 Have you ever seen two cats grooming each other?
 Or has your cat ever tried to lick your hand?
 When a cat initiates grooming another cat or person, she is being affectionate with them.
 So as long as your cat enjoys being brushed, when you brush her she will consider it a sign of affection from you.

 Many cats love to be brushed.
 It’s often calming for a cat, and they enjoy the attention and affection.
-Brushing also helps to reduce shedding and prevent hairballs, promotes circulation, and gives her a shiny, healthy-looking coat.
+Frequent brushing is essential to keep your cat from getting hairballs, which can sometimes require surgery to remove.
+Brushing also promotes circulation and gives her a shiny, healthy-looking coat.

 - Cat-safe shampoo (NOT shampoo for dogs or humans)

 - A comb or brush

 - Cotton balls